Emergence of a fluctuation relation for heat in nonequilibrium Landauer processes: Abstract

 \section{Abstract}

 In a generalised framework for the Landauer erasure protocol, we study bounds on the heat dissipated in typical nonequilibrium quantum processes.
 In contrast to thermodynamic processes, quantum fluctuations are not suppressed in the nonequilibrium regime and cannot be ignored, making such processes difficult to understand and treat.
 Here, we derive an emergent fluctuation relation that virtually guarantees the average heat produced to be dissipated into the reservoir when either the system or reservoir is large (or both), or when the temperature is high.
-The implication of our result is that second law-like behaviour appears for nonequilibrium processes exponentially quickly in the dimension of the larger subsystem and linearly in the inverse temperature.
+The implication of our result is that for nonequilibrium processes, heat fluctuations away from its average value are suppressed independently of the underlying dynamics exponentially quickly in the dimension of the larger subsystem and linearly in the inverse temperature.
 We achieve these results by generalising a concentration of measure relation for subsystem states to the case where the global state is mixed.

-In \emph{Mission Impossible}, once Ethan Hunt hears the secret message, the tape self-destructs.
-This happens, of course, to ensure that the message doesn't fall into the wrong hands.
-Burning the tape randomises the message, erasing its information and emitting heat in the process.
-Landauer's Principle \textbf{(LP)} tells us that the latter is unavoidable, relating logically irreversible operations to a necessary energy expenditure.
-It lies at the interface between information theory and thermodynamics, with the profound consequence that ``information is physical''~\cite{Landauer1961}.